Marketing

 Why you should study this degree

-• You’ll learn effective, strategic marketing management.
+• You will learn effective, strategic marketing management.

 • Gain real-world experience working on a leading brand.